RestAuth/RestAuthCommon/README.rst

 If you want to use the YAML and/or XML content handlers, you have to install the appropriate libraries, e.g.::

-   pip install lxml PyYAML bson msgpack-python
+   pip install lxml PyYAML pymongo msgpack-python

+..
+NOTE:: The pymongo_ package provides BSON support, but you can also use the bson_ package instaed, if you use Python 2 and want a library written in pure Python.

 You can also download `release tarballs`_.
 We also provide packages for other distributions, please see `our homepage`_ for more information.